New details released after co-pilot falls from plane, dies before emergency landing in North Carolina

-MORRISVILLE, N.C.
-(WNCN) — New details have come out about the hours leading up to a plane’s emergency landing in North Carolina and the co-pilot’s mysterious mid-flight exit and fatal fall.
+New details have come out about the hours leading up to a plane’s emergency landing in North Carolina and the co-pilot’s mysterious mid-flight exit and fatal fall, KTLA sister station WNCN reports.

 At around 3:20 p.m.
 Friday, a medium cargo plane made an emergency landing at Raleigh-Durham International Airport in North Carolina.
 The twin-engine CASA CN-212 Aviocar, made in Spain and registered to Colorado-based Spore LTD, landed on a runway and veered into the grass.